IOxCyber/CyberEssentials/Interview-Prep.md

 ## IP Leaking: If a connection from the user to the VPN Client drops/interupts then, it may cause IP Leaking.

 ## 3-way-handshaking: `TCP is more of the connection between 2 points or establishing a link.
 And, SSL/TLS is more of securing that link.
 SSL/TLS happens after the 3-way-handshaking.
+## The IP address is a layer 3 (network layer) address.
+The MAC address is a layer 2 (data link) address.